edward333-prog/DataPortfolio/README.md

 "As we refine our understanding of habitability beyond simple distance-based models, we're discovering that the cosmic real estate suitable for life may be far more extensive than previously thought.
 This project explores that expanded frontier."

 ## Project Overview
 This project analyzes exoplanet data from NASA's Kepler mission to develop and refine methodologies for assessing exoplanet habitability.
 Our analysis evolves beyond traditional distance-based models to incorporate temperature-based assessment and star-specific evolutionary considerations.
+With two potential candidates returned in the results at a 0.02% success rate.
+This is exciting as I was expecting 0%.

 ## Key Innovations